DCM-UPB/NNVMC/README.md

 C++ Library for Variational Monte Carlo simulations using a Feed Forward Neural Network as trial wavefunction.

-It is built upon our VMC++ (https://github.com/DCM-UPB/VMCPlusPlus) and FFNN (https://github.com/DCM-UPB/FeedForwardNeuralNetwork) libraries.
+It is built upon our VMC++ (https://github.com/DCM-UPB/VMCPlusPlus) and QNets (https://github.com/DCM-UPB/QNets) libraries.
+Furthermore, the sannifa library (https://github.com/DCM-UPB/sannifa) is required for connection (currently the sannifa build process also requires PyTorch package, which should be optional actually).

 In `doc/` there is a user manual in pdf and a config for doxygen.